New Zealand's Hidden Gems

 Accommodation: 4* Edgewater Resort

 Head up the west coast to Glacier Country.
-Stay in a Deluxe Tree Lodge amongst the rainforest, but still just a short walk from local restaurants and shops.
+Stay in a Deluxe Tree Hut amongst the rainforest, but still just a short walk from local restaurants and shops.
+Your lodging is stylish and modern, with kitchenette, Nespresso machine and a deck area from which to enjoy the incredible scenery.

 There's so much to do here.
 You could take a scenic helicopter flight over Franz Josef and Fox Glaciers, or for those more adventurous why not fly up to Franz Josef Glacier and embark on a 2 hour guided hike amongst the ice formations and pinnacles?
 For those who prefer an easier pace, there are also more gentle walks through the bush to get those amazing photos.